nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Attempting to edit to create a duplicate meet-up

-    1. Prerequisites: Switch to buyer mode using the `switch m` command.
-List all meet-up using the `view` command.
+    1. Prerequisites: Switch to meet-up mode using the `switch m` command.
+List all meet-ups using the `view` command.
 At least two meet-ups present.

     1. Test case: `edit 1 s/xt t/xt f/xf` (where xs, xt, xf are the subject, to and from of another existing meet-up in the list)
        Expected: No changes are made.
 Error message indicating that meet-up already exists in application is shown as the status message.